llaske/sugarizer/README.md

 # Build Application for Android and iOS

-Sugarizer Application could be packaged as an Android or iOS application using [Cordova](http://cordova.apache.org/).
+The Sugarizer Application can be packaged as an Android or iOS application using [Cordova](http://cordova.apache.org/).

 For Android:

-A dedicated tool named [Sugarizer APK Builder](https://github.com/llaske/sugarizer-apkbuilder) allow you to create the Android packaging without any Android knowledge.
+A dedicated tool named [Sugarizer APK Builder](https://github.com/llaske/sugarizer-apkbuilder) allows you to create the Android package without any Android knowledge.

 If you want to build it yourself, you could adapt the [source code](https://github.com/llaske/sugarizer-apkbuilder/blob/master/src/make_android.sh) of this tool.